 Questions?
 Contact ARPM 317-863-4072 or email@example.com

-8:00 AM Meet and Greet with Light Continental Breakfast
+7:30 AM Meet and Greet with Light Continental Breakfast – HAYES

 Learn the applicability and basics of common environmental requirements that may apply to manufacturing facilities in the plastic and rubber industry.

-Fatigue Risk can be Predicted and Effectively Managed
+1:00 PM Fatigue Risk Can be Predicted and Effectively Managed:

 It is estimated that employee fatigue is the primary cause of 30% of all industrial accidents including fatalities and estimated to be a major contributor in as high as 60% of all accidents in 24/7 operations involving shiftwork and off-shift call outs.
 Effective fatigue management programs are needed to address human behavior through education and training.
 At the same time, there has long been a need to predict fatigue risk and address the risk prior to the worker falling asleep, which requires predictive fatigue risk management.
 This presentation will review approaches to fatigue risk management, including education, testing, detection, schedule adjustment, and monitoring.
 A description of emerging and newer technologies based on leading indicators and real-time data will be provided as a solution to effectively manage fatigue risk.